Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 I have edited my previous praising review (in fact erased it).
 My experiece dated back to the previous incarnation of this rum in its more beautiful rounded bottle.
 I rated it with a 10, so good it was for me.

 I have been tasting the current offering on its new bottle and it's not as good.
 It's a real shame because I loved it before, sweared by it and recommended it as the best rum I knew, haven't tasted anything like it ever since.
 Previously I liked how dry/whisky like it was, its oakyness and depth... now it's more caramel tasting and less complex.
 I want to try again the 7 year Flor de Caña, maybe it would me more to my liking...

 Nose: Sharp, quite alcoholic, banana,toffee and oak.
-The nose is not that promising.
-6,8/10
+Not that promising

 Palate: Quite sharp and bit alcoholic, oaky, subtle notes of dark chocolate, coffee and caramel and baking spices.